Types of Betta Fish: Names, Tail, Shape, and Color

 Multicolor

-Very common bettas with an uneven mix of at least three colors on their bodies and fins.
+Among the most common bettas, Multicolors display an uneven mix of at least three colors across the body and fins.
+They're popular, affordable, and widely available.

 Dragon